Copy Trading Infrastructure Architecture

 Detection and normalization

-The pipeline initiates with source-trade detection, signal parsing, and normalization into an execution-ready event.
-This foundation connects efficiently into our sub-1ms blockchain trade execution framework.
+Source-trade detection, signal parsing, normalization into an execution-ready event.
+This feeds directly into the sub-1ms blockchain trade execution framework.

 Routing and execution layer